 5. Disclosures of your personal data

-We may have to share your personal data for the purposes set out in the table in paragraph 4 above.
+We may have to share your personal data for the purposes set out in paragraph 4 above.
 This includes but is not limited to third parties providing us with services or advice, or to whom we may choose to sell, transfer, or merge parts of our business or our assets.
-We will also share your data with our group companies.
+We will also share your data with our associated companies.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.